Paliak/PaliaksNotes/docs/Authority/index.md

       - https://t2d.idolactiviti.es/notify
 ```

 The vault password seems to be stored in a travis secure env.
-Apparently it's encrypted using a public key and the private key is kept well hidden by travis so unlikely to be crackable.
+Apparently it’s encrypted using a public key and the private key is kept well hidden by travis so unlikely to be crackable.
 Though the vault pass might be.

 ```bash
 $ echo '$ANSIBLE_VAULT;1.1;AES256